xuankimtran/docs-1/pages/katalon-studio/docs/katalon_mobile_recorder_introduction.md

 ## Captured Objects

 **Captured Objects** display all objects that you have interacted during the recording session.
-For each object captured by Katalon, you can find its detailed properties displayed in in the **Object Properties** table by double-clicking on it.
+For each object captured by Katalon, you can find its detailed properties shown in the **Object Properties** table by double-clicking on it.

 The most important property of an object is its locator strategy and value.
 The default locator is a unique value in detecting that object.
-Katalon Studio 7.6+ fully supports selector strategies supported by Appium except Android Data Matcher.
+Katalon Studio 7.6+ fully supports selector strategies supported by Appium except for Android Data Matcher.
 [Learn more](https://docs.katalon.com/katalon-studio/docs/locators_object_identification.html).
 If you prefer another locator strategy among the provided option, you can choose it and generate a new locator.
 Then click **Highlight** to see if your newly updated locator can detect the target object correctly.

 * Default locator is unique in detecting that object: